turingschool-examples/little-esty-shop/README.md

 # Little Esty Shop

+### Group Project with Sandy, Aleisha, Erik, and Ken

 ## Background and Description

 "Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.